drivingstereo-dataset/drivingstereo-dataset.github.io/index.md

 ### Download

 We provide **Google Drive** and **Baidu Cloud** links for the downloading of left images, right images, and disparity maps.
-In order to compress data for convenience, all of the images are downsampled to the half resolution.
-The average resolution of image is 881x400.
+For convenience, we compress the images by sequences.
+All of the images are downsampled to the half resolution.
+The average size of image is 881x400.
 The total number of our dataset is 182188, where the training set has 174,437 pairs and the testing set has 7751 pairs.

 As KITTI stereo dataset, our disparity maps are saved as **uint16 PNG images**.
 The disparity value for each pixel can be computed by converting the uint16 value to float and dividing it by 256.
 The zero values indicate the invalid pixels.